-If you have clutter everywhere don’t despair – you just need to take on the declutter challenge
+If you have clutter everywhere don’t despair – you just need to get started

 Are you ready for a declutter challenge?